TDStrasser/KookaBlockly-Reference/docs/source/introduction.rst

 The example shown above shows a loop that writes a welcome message on the **Kookaberry** display and flashes the **Kookaberry**'s **LEDs**.
 It then sleeps for 2 seconds and then goes back to the beginning of the loop.
 The loop will run until the **Kookaberry** is reset or power is removed.

-**KookaBlockly** was meticulously crafted by Damien George (George Robotics – MicroPython) in collaboration with Kookaberry Pty Ltd.
+**KookaBlockly** was created by Damien George (George Robotics – MicroPython) in collaboration with Kookaberry Pty Ltd.
 It also received support from the AustSTEM Foundation, the Warren Centre, and the Vonwiller Foundation.

 Key Features